September TBD, 2023

 - Personal first aid kit

-- Food / meals, ice and cooking equipment (e.g., stove, Dutch oven) - typically done by units
+- Food, ice, and cooking equipment (e.g., stove, Dutch oven) - typically brought by the unit

 - Insect repellent